 Peter is also involved in a number of research projects with Indigenous Nations (communities) as part of the ARC Linkage project; Talking Country which continues to inform his research.
 Peter has also led a Work Integrated Learning Honours Studio program that supported design students into practical with Industry clients.

 Peter's research explores how the (non-Indigenous) individual, the design practitioner and the design discipline can embed a practice of responding to Indigenous sovereignty and therefore be in a sovereign relationship.
 Indigenous sovereignty poses particular challenges to the Western design discipline.
 This leads West into an examination of the consumptive, transactional nature of Western Eurocentric design, through Critical Race, Whiteness and Indigeneity theory and Queer theory.
 These theoretical frameworks guide West into exploration of the boundedness of the Western knowledge systems.

 This research is also directed toward the development of design scaffolds which support non-Indigenous people into the necessary steps of critical self-reflection and applied activity required to demonstrate and meet their obligation into the sovereign relationship.

 Peter has published in a number of Design journals as both a co-author and solo author.
 These are listed in the publication section.

-Peter West's professional career includes working as both an art director, copywriter and communications strategist at multinational advertising agencies and mid-sized local communications agencies; servicing both retail and social issue communication objectives.
+Peter West's industry experience includes working as both an art director, copywriter and communications strategist at multinational advertising agencies; servicing both retail and social issue communication objectives.

 - Designing for Indigenous cultural sustainability.
 Funded by: Australia Council University Art and Design Schools Grant 2016 from (2016 to 2017)